 There is nothing scarier than losing control of your vehicle, may it even be for just a second or two.
 It’s the most helpless feeling that instantly invokes panic.
 You immediately lose all trust and confidence in that vehicle.
 And for good reason, since a locked steering for any length of time, while driving, could be catastrophic.

-So what is the cause and has there been any recalls, TSB (Technical Service Bullions), or DIY fixes to remedy this problem.
+So what is the cause and have there been any recalls, TSB (Technical Service Bullions), or DIY fixes to remedy this problem?